 Texas Tech University is a good option for students pursuing an Agricultural Economics & Business degree.
-Texas Tech University Agricultural Economics & Business students earn 13.2% more than the standard Agricultural Business graduate.
+Students who graduate from this program report average early career earnings of $43,100 and mid-career earnings of $43,100.
 Lubbock, Texas is an appropriate area for students who enjoy the active urban lifestyle.

-You might want to invest in an ACT prep course prior to taking the exam because the average ACT score is 25.
-With 84.8% of the instructors working full time, students are certain to get lots of interaction with instructors.
+You might want to invest in an ACT prep course prior to taking the exam because the average ACT score is 24.
+Because the usual SAT score of this school's applicants is around 1,110, admissions officers can afford to be pretty selective.
 Interested in learning a little more about Texas Tech University's campus?
 Take a virtual tour.

 University of Arizona is a wonderful choice for students pursuing an Agricultural Economics & Business degree.
-After graduating, Agricultural Business students generally make an average of $42,087 in the first five years of their career.
+Agricultural Business majors from University of Arizona earn a boost of around 8.2% over the typical income of Agricultural Business majors.
 Based in Tucson, Arizona, this university is best suited for learners who prosper in an urban atmosphere.

 Tarleton State University is one of the finest schools in the country for Agricultural Economics & Business.
 Students who enjoy a more slow-paced life will appreciate Tarleton State University's location in the small town of Stephenville, Texas.

-About 74.8% of the professors at this school are full-time and get normal office hours, so they tend to be more accessible to help.
-Student achievements after graduation is significant to West Texas A&M University, with graduates typically leaving the university with debt lower than the U.S. average.
+You are likely to obtain a lot for your education investment with West Texas A&M University, since its net price of $17,938 is an excellent value.
+About 73.7% of the professors at this school are full-time and get normal office hours, so they tend to be more accessible to help.
 If you're considering knowing more, you can view all of West Texas A&M University's rankings here.

 Every student pursuing a degree in Agricultural Economics & Business needs to take a look at Northwestern Oklahoma State University.
 This is a superb choice for students who want the style of a quaint college town.